icoz69/icoz69.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
 I am privileged to work under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.
-I am currently a Research Intern at AI lab, ByteDance, Singapore, and work with Dr. Henghui Ding.
 I obtained my bachelor's degree from China University of Mining and Technology (CUMT).

 I am open to positions in both industries or academia in the future.
 Feel free to drop me emails if you have interests.

 ## Research Interests
 I have wide interests in computer vision and machine learning.
 Some specific topics that I have previously worked on are listed below:
 - **Computer Vision:** image recognition, image segmentation, object detection, point cloud
-- **Machine Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition, network architecture search, knowledge distillation
+- **Machine Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition, AutoML, knowledge distillation

 ## Extracurricular Activities
-Besides research, I also participate in many extracurricular activities.
+Besides research, I also actively participate in many extracurricular activities.
 I was in Top 8 of Good Voice of Universities 2015 in CUMT.
-I play football regularly and keep a record of the Dribbling & Shooting test in CUMT.
+I play football regularly and keep a record of  Dribbling & Shooting  in CUMT.
 I am a fan of the Football Club of Barcelona.
 My favourite singers are Jacky Cheung and Freddie Mercury.

 ## News
+- **[Jul.
+2021]** One preprint on long-tailed recognition is uploaded to [Arxiv](https://arxiv.org/abs/2108.12757).
 - **[Jul.
 2021]** One paper is accepted to [ICCV 2021](http://iccv2021.thecvf.com/).
 - **[Jun.
 2021]** One paper is accepted to [TIP](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=83).
 - **[Mar.
 2021]** One paper is accepted to [CVPR 2021](http://cvpr2021.thecvf.com/).